-“I don’t know exactly what pissed you off, but I know you are a good man Mitchie.”
-Ndidi said to me after I had apologized to her and the kids too.
+“I don’t know exactly what pissed you off, but I know you are a good man Mitchie,” Ndidi said to me after I had apologized to her and the kids too.
 My temper was in my control, and there was no excuse to justify the way I had behaved.

 *Back in Sierra Leone*

 Chyoma and her team had made a lot of progress with her big story, thanks to Silvia Milowangawe.
 Silvia had linked Chyoma to an NGO, providing her an opportunity to pass off as a health worker rather than a journalist, which would have probably gotten her arrested.
-The needed interviews from doctors, survivors, community member and other health workers had been captured on video.
+The needed interviews with doctors, survivors, community member, and other health workers had been captured on video.
 Chyoma’s perceptions had been true.
 The Government had really controlled the local media to do downplay the real devastation of the outbreak; over 250 had died in the Njallah Geima and Kambia community only.

 “How long would you need to edit and have this story ready?”
 Chyoma asked Barry, the head of programming supervising the story.

 “Quarter of a day, or half at most.”